"...stories birling through my mind..."

 May Crommelin’s novel, set in County Down in the 1870s, is well worth a read, but what caught my attention, as I made the last touches to my book on the history of Irish dancing, was the description of dancing, and in particular, the reference to Soldier's Joy, my 6 year-old daughter's favourite team dance.

 ‘Soldier’s Joy' is a popular team (country) dance in the festival tradition of Irish dancing, and the dance is a charming spectacle to behold as the children knock, knock, knock, clap clap clap and rolly polly polly to the music.

 However, in Orange Lily, the dance is a little more rustic.
 ‘Big Gilhourn,’ an affable farmer, who has taken a fancy to Orange Lily despite her unerring love for Tom, takes to the earthen floor of the barn like Michael Flatley, rejecting any notion of lilting to a modern dance:

 “None of your new slithery-slathery walzes for me.
 What I like best is to see a man get up and take the middle of the floor - and foot it there for a good hour!’
 ‘The Soldier’s Joy’ for me, if I may make so bold as to ask that request.”

-The 'Soldier’s Joy' in this sense is a quadrille, a square dance that was the mainstay of country dancing throughout the whole of Ireland for most of the 1800s.
+The 'Soldier’s Joy' in this sense is a quadrille, a square dance and the mainstay of country dancing throughout the whole of Ireland for most of the 1800s.
 The quadrille was danced at speed and with great energy.
-Indeed, by the 1870s, there were complaints from the countryside that new dances like the polkas and the waltzes were too slow and repetitive for the Irish, lacking as they were in the rich steps of yore.
+Indeed, by the 1870s, there were complaints from the countryside that new dances like polkas and waltzes were too slow and repetitive for the Irish, lacking as they were in rich steps of yore.